 - Any suggestions or ideas your treatment professional may have regarding academic accommodations (ways to reduce limitations in functioning) for you.

-If your doctor or treatment professional has any questions or concerns regarding this request, ask that the coordinator or assistant coordinator be contacted.
+If your doctor or treatment professional has any questions or concerns regarding this request, ask that the Director or Resource Manager be contacted.
 All documentation and information pertaining to the student with the disability is held in strict confidence and will not be released to anyone without prior written consent of the student with the disability.